Course Details

 Course Aim

-The primary goal of this course is to familiarize students with a variety of source code analysis techniques and algorithms, ranging from fundamental to state-of-the-art.
+The primary goal of this course is to familiarize students with a variety of source code analysis techniques and algorithms, ranging from fundamentals to state-of-the-arts.
 Students will be encouraged to develop their tools based on an open-source framework that uses a compiler, and they will learn how these techniques and tools can be applied to detect real-world code vulnerabilities, including tainted information flow, buffer overflow and assertion errors.
 Upon completing the course, students will have a comprehensive understanding of compiler-based static analysis, graph representation of source code, the current mainstream code analysis and verification techniques used, and the future challenges that must be addressed in this field.

 Course Timetable

-The official course timetable is available here .
+The official course timetable is available here.
 Please note that the timetables for postgraduates and undergraduates enrolled in COMP6131 are the same.
 All lectures and labs are in person .

 Assessment